MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/tasks/vendor-payment-overview.md

 [!include [banner](../../includes/banner.md)]

-This task guide will walk you through various methods used to create vendor payments, including how to use a payment proposal or manually entering a one-off payment.
+This procedure walks you through various methods used to create vendor payments, including how to use a payment proposal or manually entering a one-off payment.
 This procedure uses the USMF demo company.

 1. Go to **Navigation pane > Modules > Accounts payable > Payments > Payment journal**.
 2. Click **New**.